Al-Nasser - A Profile

 Due to my dedication to the fancy many honours and awards have come my way including the Budgerigar Society Silver Bird which was awarded to me in 1995.
 In 1993/4 I was honoured to be President of five societies; CBC, VBC, SBBA and my two local clubs, could this be a record?
 These honours were not restricted to the U.K. as I was extremely honoured and privileged to learn that I was induced into the American Rare & Colour BS Hall of Fame.
 In the Millennium Year I was made a Life Member of the American Budgerigar Society for my contribution with articles to their Magazine.
 In 2009 I was made an honorary president of the Spanish B.S.
 I was extremely honoured to be awarded the WBO Gould Award in 2014 for meritorious services to the fancy.

 The other side of the hobby that I enjoy tremendously is judging.
 I passed my L&SCBS test in 1986 and that of the BS in 1988.
 I have judged all over Britain and the World.
 I also enjoy writing and lecturing.
-Among the countries that I have judged are Australia, Austria, Bahrain, Belgium, Brazil, Canada, Czech Republic, Denmark, Egypt, France, Germany, Great Britain, Holland, Hungary, Irish Republic, Israel, Italy, Jordan, Kuwait, Morocco, New Zealand, Norway, Pakistan, Philippines, Portugal, Romania, Russia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates and USA.
+Among the countries that I have judged are Australia, Austria, Bahrain, Belgium, Brazil, Canada, Czech Republic, Denmark, Egypt, France, Germany, Great Britain, Holland, Hungary, Irish Republic, Israel, Italy, Jordan, Kuwait, Morocco, New Zealand, Norway, Pakistan, Philippines, Portugal, Romania, Russia, Saudi Arabia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates and USA.

-I have also lectured at both the Australian National and the New Zealand National, the Budgerigar Society Convention, in Bahrain, Denmark, Egypt, Hungary, Iraq, Israel, Jordan, Morocco, Pakistan, Philippines, Portugal, Russia, South Africa and at the ABS All American.
+I have also lectured at both the Australian National and the New Zealand National, the Budgerigar Society Convention, in Bahrain, Denmark, Egypt, Hungary, Iraq, Israel, Jordan, Morocco, Pakistan, Philippines, Portugal, Russia, Saudi Arabia, South Africa and at the ABS All American.

 I took voluntary redundancy from British Gas in November 1996 after 17 years employment in their research and technical departments and now enjoy retirement.